Part 2 - Medium Term Financial Strategy (MTFS)

 The General Fund Revenue Forecast

-The forecast has been updated to reflect the underspend position in 2019/20, slippage of budget from 2019/20 into 2020/21, additional spending as a result of Covid-19, funding from Government and other organisations and in-year budget decisions made by Members.
-The latest estimated position is included in the information below:
+The forecast has been updated to reflect the underspend position in 2021/22, slippage of budget from 2021/22 into 2022/23, additional spending as a result of Covid 19, funding from Government and other organisations and in-year budget decisions made by Members.
+The latest estimated position is included in the table below:

-The Budget Working Group which consists of Cabinet, three back benchers and Corporate Management Team will work on formulating the next budget efficiency plan during 2021.
-These plans will take into consideration the £600k savings requirement in 2022/23 and will also consider the updated position for Covid-19 and future Government funding.
+The Budget Working Group which consists of Cabinet, 3 backbenchers and Corporate Management Team will work on formulating the next budget efficiency plan during 2023.
+These plans will take into consideration the £600k savings requirement in 2024/25.
+The savings target may change depending on the current economic position.
+If prices do not increase as projected then the target may reduce, however if costs continue to increase the target may need to increase.
+This will be closely monitored during 2023.

 Reserves and Provisions